 When it comes to photography with digital SLR cameras I always recommend setting the in camera sharpening setting to zero.
-Doing this gives you the highest quality RAW file to work with and also gives you much more creative control once you are in Photoshop CS (PSCS).
-While Raw conversion programs will apply some sharpening to the image, I almost always find that I need do some additional sharpening before I print an image.
+Doing this gives you the highest quality jpg file to work with (if you are not shooting in RAW mode) and also gives you much more creative control once you are in Photoshop (PS).
+While Raw conversion programs can be used to apply some "capture" sharpening to the image, I almost always find that I need do some additional sharpening before I print an image or post it on the web.

-When it comes time to sharpen an image you can forget about the “sharpen” and “sharpen more” tools in PSCS.
+When it comes time to sharpen an image you can forget about the “sharpen” and “sharpen more” tools in PS.
 The tool to use is unsharp mask (USM) (Filter > Sharpen > Unsharp Mask).
 While somewhat tricky to get the hang of, this tool enables the ultimate in sharpening control.
-Before you sharpen however I would suggest saving your image, closing the file and re-opening.
-You’ll see why in a minute...

 Before sharpening I like to convert images over into LAB mode (Image > Mode > LAB) and then select the lightness channel to sharpen from the channels window.
-The reason I do this is that it cuts down on color artifacts.
+The reason I do this is that it cuts down on color artifacts that would otherwise be emphasized in the sharpening process.

 Selective sharpening:

 I stated above that I never sharpen an image before I am ready to print or display it.
 That is not entirely an accurate statement.
 In some cases I will selectively sharpen an area if I feel that it improves the image.
 Most of the time this involves sharpening an area around the subjects eyes.
-Here's how I do it:
+To do so simply select the area that you want to sharpen (see article on making selections).
+Then use the refine edge tool to feather the selection.
+Another option would be to apply sharpenning to a second layer and then adjust which parts of the image are sharpenned using a layer mask (see seperate article for tips on masking)

 Sharpening for printing: